Tritium in drinking water

 For instance, the methodology must take into account the impact of tritium releases on locally-grown food, water supply and air quality.
 The methodology used is conservative and assumes, for instance, that individuals live, work and stay in their community for extended periods of time.

-Action levels (ALs) are set as a condition of the licence, and licensees must report any release above these levels to the CNSC.
-ALs represent a small fraction of the DRLs (0.05 %) and are rarely reached during the year.
+Action levels (ALs) are set as a condition of the licence and licensees must report any release above these levels to the CNSC.
+ALs represent a small fraction of the DRLs (0.05 percent) and are rarely reached during the year.

 The CNSC’s approach to regulating tritium releases into the environment has provided strong protection for the quality of the drinking water of the communities near nuclear facilities.